What is Customer Acquisition Cost (CAC)?

 - Customer acquisition cost is an important business metric used to evaluate the cost of acquiring a new customer.

 - Calculated as sales and marketing expenses divided by the number of new customers, a thorough understanding of CAC can help improve a company’s marketing return on investment, profitability, and profit margin.

 The formula for customer acquisition cost is as follows:

-- Sales and marketing expense is the advertising and marketing spend, commissions and bonuses paid, salaries of marketers and sales manager, and overhead costs related to sales and marketing over the measurement period.
+- Sales and marketing expenses are the advertising and marketing spend, commissions and bonuses paid, salaries of marketers and sales managers, and overhead costs related to sales and marketing over the measurement period.

 - Number of new customers is the total number of acquired customers over the measurement period.

 Tim is the marketing manager of ABC Company and is due for a performance review in the coming weeks.
 Over the last year, he launched several marketing campaigns to attract new customers and would like to determine his customer acquisition cost prior to his performance review.
 Tim’s annual salary is $45,000.
 Below is information related to ABC Company’s marketing campaigns last year:

 The CAC for ABC Company over the last year is calculated as follows:

 Importance of Customer Acquisition Cost

 CAC is a key business metric that many businesses and investors look at.
 In fact, many companies end up failing due to not fully understanding their customer acquisition cost.